-I also told MacLeish that whenever my father manage to get tickets for a game – no easy task in that time frame – he always scored a goal, and that I even saw a hat trick or two.
+I also told MacLeish that whenever my father managed to get tickets for a game – no easy task in that time frame – he always scored a goal, and that I even saw a hat trick or two.

 He quipped that he would have gotten me season tickets if he had known.

 We also talked about the goal he scored against the Boston Bruins in Game 6 of the Stanley Cup finals, which held up for the duration in a 1-0 win.
-He explained that the deflection was not an accident.
+He said that the deflection was not an accident.
 He explained that he and Andre “Moose” Dupont tirelessly worked on it in practice.
 Dupont would shoot it about an inch off the ice and he would deflect it.
 By the time the situation arose in the game, it was like second nature.
 For the first time in a game situation, it worked.